-- 1. Slacken the AXIS CLAMP knob, using the balance weight as a handle - 2.
-Incline the axis - 3.
-Tighten the AXIS CLAMP - 4.
-Observe the performance of the unit: - ➤ If the yacht is moved repeatedly through the correct heading, the vane is still too sensitive and the vane axis should be inclined farther. - ➤ If the yacht returns too slowly to the correct heading, increase sensitivity by moving the vane axis nearer horizontal (vane vertical). - ➤ If necessary, combine these adjustments with alterations in the position of the RATIO KNOB to obtain optimum performance.
+- 1. Slacken the Axis Knob #33, using the balance weight as a handle - 2.
+Incline the axis to any degree up to 30 degrees - 3.
+Tighten the Axis Knob #33 - 4.
+Observe the performance of the unit: - ➤ If the yacht is moved repeatedly through the correct heading, the Hydrovane is still too responsive and the vane axis should be inclined farther. - ➤ If the yacht returns too slowly to the correct heading, increase responsiveness by moving the vane axis and Vane closer to vertical. - 5.
+If necessary, combine these adjustments with alterations in the position of the Ratio Knob to obtain optimum performance.
+Remember, boat balance and sail trim are key!